Often, middle and high school students have been conditioned to associate

 government includes the teaching the inner-workings of the judicial,

-, but also geographical studies, and general
+legislative, and executive branches, but also geographical studies, and general

 U.S. and World History.
 Current events are always relevant and educational, and